ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] What to do when playing and step editing is on?
 - [ ] Add copy/move, interpolate, etc + popup menu
 - [ ] Maybe save octave value per each track, possibly more
-- [ ] Deal with *** in a "proper" manner (allow free modification)
+- [ ] Deal with `***` in a "proper" manner (allow free modification)
 - [ ] Support arbitrary number of tracks (put all properties in tracker_column)
 - [ ] Fix alignment with track toolbar
 - [ ] Fix grid focus.
 When click on a button, bring focus immediately back to the grid.
 - [ ] Fix window focus (the tracker editor window should have focus right away)
-- [ ] Support Gtk::Expander to grid header (see cpuload_expander)
+- [ ] Support toggling visibility of regions and tracks
+- [ ] Add access from top menu Windows->Tracker Editor
+- [ ] Support toggling width of column (compress names like mixer strip) and have tip display the entire name
 - [ ] Try to replace as many gtk widgets by cairo widgets
 - [ ] Support shift-tab to move from right to left
 - [ ] Add shortcut for parameters, steps, etc
 - [ ] Add piano keyboard display (see gtk_pianokeyboard.h)
 - [ ] Transfer Ardour shortcuts, spacebar, etc
 - [ ] Support layered regions
-- [ ] Support midi input (maybe see MidiTimeAxisView::start_step_editing)
 - [ ] Maybe only have Octave, Ch, Vel in main toolbar is there is a midi track
 - [ ] Use signals whenever possible (instead of for instance calling Grid::redisplay_grid) to not block.
 This can make ardour crash when jack buffer size is too short.
-- [ ] Fix updating grib when note or automations are updated in the editor